Ranim-K/LeoBot/README.md

 - **User-Friendly Interface:** Provides a simple and intuitive interface for users to interact with the chatbot effortlessly.

+- **Multimedia Capabilities:** Now LeoBot can play songs and videos upon request, providing a more immersive experience.

+- **Instant Knowledge:*** LeoBot can perform Google searches on any topic, delivering real-time information to users.

 - **Quit Command:** Users can exit the conversation at any time by typing 'quit', making the chat experience convenient.

 ## Technologies Used: